kayak/attributions/README.md

 ## Compile Attributions

 Attributions includes two scripts: one that compiles Attributions from Carthage dependencies, and the other which compiles Attributions from GitHub Repositories (for user specified Third-Party Libraries not managed by Carthage).
-Remaining Attributions can be built from commonly used licenses, bundled within the framework, or specified manually by the user.
+Remaining Attributions can be specified manually by the user.

 ### From Cartfile